kaslusimoes/MSc-Thesis/source/10_introduction.md

 - Introduce some Haidt and Psychology

-Although Haidt's _moral intuitionist_ model has its drawbacks and shortcomings [@Pizarro2003], it is already clear that emotions are important when assessing morality (something from [@Greene2009]).
+Although Haidt's _moral intuitionist_ model has drawbacks and shortcomings [@Pizarro2003], it is already clear that emotions are important when studying morality assessment (cite something from [@Greene2009]).

 This problem is relevant to the understanding of the human mind to the extent that [@Greene2009] says: "[the field of moral neuropsychology] provides a set of useful entry points into the broader problems of complex cognition and decision making".